 Ms C. Emory

 Available appointments for testing and packet submission may be limited close to the published deadlines.
 Please schedule early when eligibility requirements are met.

 - April 15 – Program application deadline; Deadline to register online for ACT WorkKeys.

 - May 1 – Clinical Observation Rating Forms deadline; ACT WorkKeys score submission deadline.

-- May 13 – 14 – PTA Interviews; A mandatory 2-day interview process will be conducted.
-All applicants will receive notification by both mail and email of their eligibility for interview.
+- Date TBD – PTA Interviews; A mandatory 2-day interview process will be conducted.
+All applicants will receive notification by email of their eligibility for interview.
 Details regarding times and locations will be provided in the correspondence.
-Please make sure the contact information you provide on your application form is accurate.